1)

 If

-you find yourself signed off, please do not take offense.
+you find yourself signed off, please

-You have very likely not *done* anything for which this
+do not take offense.
+You have very likely not *done* anything

-signed off without your knowledge, check that your mailbox
+unceremoniously signed off without your knowledge, check

-is not full, and that your system is not down.
-If all is
+that your mailbox is not full, and that your system is not

-well, simply resubscribe.
+down.
+If all is well, simply resubscribe.

 SUBJECT